jmbucknall/EZDSL/ezdsl.md

 properties and so on.
-The first version of EZDSL appeared in 1995, version 2 was ported to 32 bits for the Delphi 2.0 compiler (of course making sure that it could still be compiled with Delphi 1.0 in 16 bits) and now, support for Delphi 3, 4, 5, 6 and packages.
+The first version of EZDSL appeared in 1995, version 2 was ported to 32 bits for the Delphi 2.0 compiler (of course making sure that it could still be compiled with Delphi 1.0 in 16 bits) and now, support for later Delphis and packages.

 Within this document I shall not spend too much time describing how the data structures work and what they're for; any data structures